Webb-Stiles Globe Logo

 Formed or Structural Channel Slats

-Channel-style slats offer added reinforcement and structural depth.
-For example, they work well when the product needs extra rigidity or when the slats must serve dual purposes—such as supporting both the load and on-board tools.
+Channel-style slats provide extra reinforcement and structural depth.
+For this reason, they’re well-suited for applications where added rigidity is needed, or when slats must serve dual purposes—such as supporting both the load and onboard tools.

 Best for: High-load applications with large or unevenly distributed weights.